softwaresaved/international-survey/analysis/introduction.md

 <sub> \* The *Total participants* are the number of people that opened the survey no matter how far they went through.</sub>

-<sub> \*\* The *Partial participants* are the number of participants that did not finished the survey but may have skip only the last question.</sub>
+<sub> \*\* The *Partial participants* are the number of participants that did not finished the survey but may have only skipped the last question.</sub>

 ## Composition of the survey

-The survey itself had 10 majors sections that covers several aspects The different sections may not be in all surveys as every countries had the possibility to tailor their own survey.
-For a report of which question is present in which survey please follow this [link](https://github.com/softwaresaved/international-survey/blob/master/survey_creation/2017/summary_questions.csv).
-Here following a brief description of each sections and the associated goals.
+The survey itself had ten major sections covering various aspects.
+The different sections may not appear in all surveys as each country tailored each survey.
+For a report of which questions are present in which survey, please follow this [link](https://github.com/softwaresaved/international-survey/blob/master/survey_creation/2017/summary_questions.csv).
+Here is a brief description of each section and its associated goals:

-1. **Demographics**: In that section we were interested in the traditional social and economical aspect of the participants.
+1. **Demographics**: In this section, we were interested in the traditional social and economical aspect of the participants.
 Gender, age, salary and education are among the investigated dimensions and adapted to the specificities of each countries.
-2. **Coding**: Obviously, RSEs are coding, but how often, for how long and for whom?
+2. **Coding**: Obviously, RSEs are coding, but how often, for how long and for whom.
 3. **Employment**: Which type of organisation they work for and in which disciplines.
-4. **Current contract**: Which type of contract and funding they have.
-It helps to assess the working stability of the participants.
+4. **Current contract**: What type of contract and funding they have.
+This helps to assess the working stability of the participants.
-5. **Previous employment**: Where they were previously working and the reasons they choose a job as an RSEs.
+5. **Previous employment**: Where they were previously working and the reasons they chose to be an RSE.
-6. **Collaboration and training**: RSEs works for other researchers, we investigated this aspect here by asking question about with whom they work with and for which projects but also if they train their fellow researchers.
+6. **Collaboration and training**: RSEs works for other researchers.
+We investigated this aspect here by asking questions not only about with whom they work and for which projects, but also if they train their fellow researchers.
-7. **Publications**: Publications is an important aspect of academic work.
-However, as RSEs is an hybrid role, it may not be easy for them to benefit from this form of recognition.
-On the side, some specific rules applies to the publication and dissemination of software.
-This section also try to understand these practices.
+7. **Publications**: Publications are an important aspect of academic work.
+However, as RSEs have hybrid roles, it may not be easy for them to benefit from this form of recognition.
+Additionally, some specific rules apply to the publication and dissemination of software.
+This section tries to understand these practices.
 8. **Sustainability**: Some practices should be put in place to ensure quality of code but also the sustainability of the developed softwares.
-9. **Job Satisfaction**: Here the aim was to ask the participants about their job satisfaction to identify potential structural issues that are translated into individual perspectives.
+9. **Job Satisfaction**: The aim of this section is to ask the participants about their job satisfaction to identify potential structural issues that are translated into individual perspectives.
-10. **RSE Network**: Developing a network for RSE is a long task and countries have different maturity levels on this regards.
-It is therefore essential to see how these efforts are accepted within the population of RSE and how they are aware of such organisations.
+10. **RSE Network**: Developing a network for RSEs is a long task and countries have different maturity levels on this regard.
+It is therefore essential to see how these efforts are accepted within the RSE population and measure awareness of such organisations.

 ## Quick insight of some results\*

-The results differ from one country to another but it exists some tendencies that are shared among different places and could be seen as common faith for RSEs around the world.
-First, we can say the RSE are mainly male and are from to 25 to 44 years old.
+Results differ from one country to another but exists some tendencies are shared among different places become clear and could be seen as common faith for RSEs around the world.
+Firstly, we can say RSEs are mainly male and are from 25 to 44 years old.
 They also hold, for the majority of them, a doctorate.

-<sub>\*Disclaimer: These results only give an overview of some results, if you want the exact number for each country with more precision you should go directly to the different notebook as linked in the [last section](#links). </sub>
+<sub>\*Disclaimer: These results only give an overview of some results.
+To find out the exact number for each country with more precision, go directly to the different notebook as linked in the [last section](#links). </sub>